cjdevito11/PyGame/README.md

 1. Make your edits and run the automated checks: `python -m unittest`.
 2. Commit locally with a clear message that describes the change.
 3. Use the provided PR helper command (exposed to the agent as `make_pr`) to open a pull request.
 If the command returns a transient `500` error, rerun it after a short pause—the backend occasionally hiccups even when your branch is fine.

+For a guided walkthrough of adding new data-driven content, coding standards, and exercises with tests, see `docs/contributing.md`.

 ### If PR creation keeps failing